Following recent communications from Apple, this article is currently being updated.

 You will now need to obtain the user’s permission through the AppTrackingTransparency framework in order to access advertising identifiers (IDFA).

-Our team has compiled all informations you'll need to ensure your integration is compliant with iOS 14, based on Apple’s official guidelines.
+Our team has compiled all pieces of information you'll need to ensure your integration is compliant with iOS 14, based on Apple’s official guidelines.

 Important note: Apple has yet to provide detailed information regarding ATT either during the recent WWDC conference or in their public documentation.
 Until Apple publishes the "Golden Master" (GM) version of iOS 14, guidelines may still evolve.
 It is also impossible to distribute an app that uses the new APIs related to iOS 14 before the release of this GM version.
 We will update this article and all related information as soon as we get more details on this topic.